11ty/11ty-website/src/docs/languages/webc.md

 <style webc:bucket="defer">/* This CSS is put into the `defer` bucket */</style>
 <script webc:bucket="defer">/* This JS is put into the `defer` bucket */</script>
 ```

+When `<my-webc-component>` is used on a page, it will roll the assets to the page-specific bucket bundles for CSS and JavaScript.

+Then you can output those bucket bundles anywhere on your page like this (here we’re using an Eleventy layout file):

 {% codetitle "_includes/layout.webc" %}